All About Woolmouse

-We then moved to our own small but perfectly formed shop in 2014, in Barnard Castle, Teesdale Co Durham, as we were not able find a suitable premises in Richmond.
+We then moved to our own small but quirky shop in 2014, in Barnard Castle, Teesdale Co Durham, as we were not able find a suitable premises in Richmond.

 Unable to find dyers locally Grace who has always had a love of all things crafty set about learning to dye yarn.
-David then took over the dye pots and uses UK wool/yarn and dyes for the majority, if not all of our hand-dyed yarns.
+David then took over the dye pots and, where possible, uses UK wool/yarn and dyes for the majority, if not all of our hand-dyed yarns.

 We now thoroughly enjoy being on the road, catching up with customers year after year ,as well as the support and friendship from other exhibitors.
 This has sadly been on hold for 2020 with the ongoing Coronavirus pandemic.

 In September 2020 we were fortunate to find a small but perfectly formed shop unit in the lovely durham dales centre, Stanhope, just down the hill from David.